Skip to main content

 probably does not reduce the risk of dying

-EVER Neuro Pharma, the manufacturer, explicitly states the US regulatory limitation on its public site[1 ].
+EVER Neuro Pharma, the manufacturer, explicitly states the US regulatory limitation in its US-visitor notice[1 ].

 not approved for sale or distribution in the United States

-EVER Neuro Pharma , Manufacturer Cerebrolysin official site (US visitor notice) May 5, 2026
+EVER Neuro Pharma , Manufacturer Cerebrolysin official website — US visitor notice May 7, 2026

-Greg L. Plosker and Serge Gauthier, dementia review authors, summarized older dementia trials and described the product format[4 ].
+Greg L. Plosker and Serge Gauthier, dementia review authors, summarized dementia-trial evidence and described Cerebrolysin’s product category[4 ].

 parenterally administered

-Plosker GL, Gauthier S , Drugs & Aging review authors Drugs Aging — Cerebrolysin: a review of its use in dementia January 1, 2009
+Greg L. Plosker and Serge Gauthier , Drugs & Aging review authors Drugs & Aging — Cerebrolysin: a review of its use in dementia January 1, 2009

-The Cochrane Dementia review authors emphasized inconsistent results and updated evidence appraisal[6 ].
+Cochrane Dementia review authors evaluated randomized vascular dementia studies and emphasized evidence limitations[6 ].

 evidence-based treatments are still lacking

-Cochrane Dementia review authors , Cochrane Database of Systematic Reviews Cerebrolysin for vascular dementia January 1, 2019
+Cochrane Dementia review authors , Cochrane Database of Systematic Reviews Cerebrolysin for vascular dementia (2019 update) January 1, 2019

 Public discourse reflects the views of the speakers cited and does not represent medical advice or the editorial position of ProPeptideGuide.